AlexiFa/ST2SCL-Book-rental/README.md

 kubectl port-forward -n istio-system deployment/istio-ingressgateway 8080:8080
 ```

+Then you can go to `localhost:8080/` to see the front end with the books and the hello message

-Then you can go to `localhost:8080/booksService/books` to see the books from the database or `localhost:8080/userService/hello` to see the hello message from the user service
+You can also go to `localhost:8080/booksService/books` to see the books from the database or `localhost:8080/userService/hello` to see the hello message from the user service